French Onion Soup

 Notes

-- Use caution removing the hot bowls from the oven and allow the soups to cool for a couple of minutes before diving in!
+- Use caution when broiling and serving.
+Oven-safe bowls get extremely hot, so carefully remove them from the oven and allow the soup to cool for a couple of minutes before serving.

 Nutrition